-The material assessment identifies high risk materials, that is, those which will most readily release airborne fibres if disturbed (if any).
-All ACM's have been given a risk rating based solely on the material assessment - however it should be remembered that if the building is due for refurbishment, all asbestos containg materials affected by these works will require removal.
+The material assessment identifies the high-risk materials, that is, those which will most readily release airborne fibres if disturbed (if any).
+All A.C.M's have been given a risk rating based solely on the material assessment - however it should be remembered that if the building is due for Refurbishment, all asbestos materials will need to be removed.